FrancielledeAbreu/embarca_test_location/README.md

 2. Navigate to the root directory of your project.

-3. RUN bundle install

 ## Step 2: Environment Docker Setup

 In the terminal, run the following command to create and start the containers:

+1. docker-compose build --no-cache

-1. docker-compose up
+2. docker-compose up

 Another prompt run:

-2. docker-compose exec app bash
+1. docker-compose exec app bash

-3. cd /app
+2. cd /app

-4. bundle exec rake db:migrate
+3. bundle exec rake db:migrate

-5. bundle exec rake db:seed
+4. bundle exec rake db:seed

 ## Conclusion